 System users send and receive non-verbal messages for display on their LCD speakerphones.
-Users send these messages so that callers will know their status.
+Users send these messages so that callers will know their status when the callers get no answer.
+Or system users use a message to respond to a subdued off-hook voice announcement.
 LCD messages are either those that the DXP system provides or those that you create.
-The system provides five messages; you can add up 25 customized messages.
+The system provides five messages; you can add an additional 25 customized messages as needed.
 You can even store customized messages in place of the default messages if you wish, thus increasing the number of custom messages available.
-Distribute a list of the LCD messages to the system users for their reference.
+Distribute a list of the LCD messages to the system users for their reference and use.